-Join television naturalist Iolo Williams along with native Orcadian and wildlife cameraman Raymond Besant as they explore the wild and wonderful Orkney Islands.
-With their combined leadership, expertise and local knowledge this unique holiday showcases the very best of the archipelago’s spectacular wildlife and rich cultural heritage.
-Both Iolo and Raymond’s personable, considerate and upbeat personalities ensure guests enjoy a very sociable and jovial experience along the way.
+Join native Orcadian and wildlife cameraman Raymond Besant as he explores the wild and wonderful Orkney Islands.
+With his expertise and local knowledge this unique holiday showcases the very best of the archipelago’s spectacular wildlife and rich cultural heritage.

 70 islands make up this stunning group, each with their own identity but we will base ourselves in the capital Kirkwall from where we will explore Orkney’s rich mosaic of wildlife rich habitats.
 Conveniently situated in the middle of Orkney’s biggest island, Mainland, we will never be more than a 30 minute drive from any of our sites.

 Rich in history the ‘Heart of Neolithic Orkney’ is a UNESCO World Heritage Site.
 With neolithic tribes and later Viking settlement it is no wonder Orkney has more ancient sites than anywhere else in Europe however our main emphasis will be on Orkney’s natural heritage, spectacular and noisy seabird cities, rare birds of prey, the beautiful sounds of plentiful waders as well as one or two local specialities.

 Once guests and guides all introduced and acquainted in the Ayre Hotel, over dinner we look forward to the exciting week ahead.

 Day two – Wild Atlantic coast